zmarquez/stackphp-ampcors/README.md

 AMP CORS middleware for StackPHP
 ==============================

-This package contains a [StackPHP](http://stackphp.com/) middleware that manage the AMP security CORS.
+This package contains a [StackPHP](http://stackphp.com/) middleware that manage the AMP security CORS requests.

 Example
 -------